programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 ## Calculating features and z-scores for our test case

 Next, we need to compare _Federalist 64_ with the corpus.
-The following code snippet, which essentially recapitulates everything we have done so far in a simpler way, counts the frequencies of each of our 30 features in _Federalist 64_ and calculates z-scores accordingly:
+The following code snippet, which essentially recapitulates everything we have done so far, counts the frequencies of each of our 30 features in _Federalist 64_ and calculates z-scores accordingly:

 ```python
 # Tokenize the test case